Language Generation in the Limit: Noise, Loss, and Feedback: Identification and Generation with Feedback.

 \begin{definition}[Non-uniform identification with feedback] An identifier algorithm with feedback $G$ non-uniformly identifies with feedback for a collection $\SC$ if for any $K \in \SC$, there exists a time step $\tst$ such that for any enumeration $x$ of $K$, we have $K = L_{z_t}$ for all $t \ge \tst$. \end{definition}

 We give an algorithm that non-uniformly identifies with feedback for every countable collection.

-\begin{theorem} Any countable collection $\SC$ can be non-uniformly identified with feedback. \end{theorem} \begin{proof} Let $\SC = \{L_0, L_1, \dots\}$ be a countable collection and assume without loss of generality that $\SC$ is a collection over $\NN$.
+\identfeed* \begin{proof} Let $\SC = \{L_0, L_1, \dots\}$ be a countable collection and assume without loss of generality that $\SC$ is a collection over $\NN$.
 We claim that \Cref{alg:identify} on input $\SC$ non-uniformly identifies with feedback.
 Fix an arbitrary $K \in \SC$ and let $k$ be the first index such that $L_k = K$.
 For every $j < k$, there must be a smallest integer $t_j$ such that $t_j$ appears in exactly one of $L_j$ or $L_k$.
 We claim that after time $\tst = \max(k, t_0, \dots, t_{k-1})$, \Cref{alg:identify} will correctly output the index $k$.

 Since $\tst \ge k$, the language $L_k$ is under consideration in the for loop on line~\ref{line:ident_for_i} at time $\tst$.
 Now note that at time $\tst$, the algorithm has queried every integer from $0$ to $\tst$.
 For every $j < k$, since $t_j$ appears in exactly one of $L_j$ and $L_k$, it must be that either $t_j \in P$ and $t_j \notin L_j$, or $t_j \in N$ and $t_j \in L_j$.
 Thus it must be true that either $P \setminus L_i \neq \emptyset$ or $N \cap L_i \neq \emptyset$.
 In either case, the if condition on line~\ref{line:ident_if} is false for all $j < k$.
 Clearly, the if condition is true when $i=k$.
 Thus, we correctly output the index $k$ as desired. \end{proof}